saulpierotti/markdown_notebook/ADS.md

 $$|L[3...4]|=2 \implies 2 \mbox{ occurrences of $Q$ in $S$}$$
 	* If at any point the range has size 0, it means that there are no occurrences of $Q$ in $S$
 * It is possible to find occurrences of $Q$ in $S$ in $=O(m)$ with $m=|Q|$ by calculating the $LF$ array on the fly in $O=(1)$
-	* This approach was developped by Ferragina, Manzini and it uses the FM data structure
+	* This approach was developped by Ferragina, Manzini and it uses the FM-index data structure

 ---